hossainemruz/k8s-course-edge-iict-cuet/README.md

-# Session 4: Stateful Application on Kubernetes
+# Session 5: Role Based Access Control (RBAC)

-In this session, we will learn how we can access an application running inside a Kubernetes cluster.
+In this session, we will learn how we can control access of Kubernetes resources.

 **Theory:**